sapcc/limes/docs/operators/config.md

 Each resource uses one of several quota distribution models, with `autogrow` being the default.

 Resource-specific distribution models can be configured per resource in the `quota_distribution_configs[]` section.
 Each entry in this section can match multiple resources.
-Because the semantics of distribution models cross the boundaries of individual scopes, a distribution model config cannot be limited to certain scopes (like a resource behavior can).
-It always applies to the entire resource across all scopes.

 | Field | Required | Description |
 | --- | --- | --- |